Theory of two-level Schwarz preconditioners with piecewise-polynomial coarse spaces for the high-frequency Helmholtz equation: Abstract

 \section{Abstract}

-We analyse two-level Schwarz domain-decomposition GMRES preconditioners -- both the classic additive Schwarz preconditioner and a hybrid variant -- for finite-element discretisations of the Helmholtz equation with wavenumber $k$, where the coarse space consists of piecewise polynomials.
+We analyse the classic two-level additive Schwarz domain-decomposition GMRES preconditioner for finite-element discretisations of the Helmholtz equation with large wavenumber $k$, where both the fine and coarse spaces consist of piecewise polynomials with polynomial degree increasing like $\log k$.

-We prove results for fixed polynomial degree (in both the fine and coarse spaces), as well as for polynomial degree increasing like $\log k$.
-In the latter case, we exhibit choices of fine and coarse spaces such that -- up to factors of $\log k$ -- the fine and coarse spaces are both pollution free (with the ratio of the coarse-space dimension to the fine-space dimension arbitrarily small), the number of degrees of freedom per subdomain is constant, and the number of GMRES iterations is bounded independently of $k$.
+We exhibit choices of these fine and coarse spaces such that -- up to factors of $\log k$ -- both are pollution free (with the ratio of the coarse-space dimension to the fine-space dimension arbitrarily small), the number of degrees of freedom per subdomain is constant, and the number of GMRES iterations is proved to be bounded independently of $k$.

-These are the first convergence results about a two-level Schwarz preconditioner for high-frequency Helmholtz with a coarse space that is pollution free (up to factors of $\log k$) and does \emph{not} consist of problem-adapted basis functions.
-Additionally, these are the first $k$-explicit convergence results about any two-level completely-additive Schwarz preconditioner for high-frequency Helmholtz.
+These are the first $k$-explicit convergence results about a two-level Schwarz preconditioner for high-frequency Helmholtz with a coarse space that is pollution free and does \emph{not} consist of problem-adapted basis functions.